KLGC COVID-19 Arrangements for Golf

 General Rules for Play

-- Only members and their guest will be allowed on the course to play.
-Visitors will not be accepted until further notice.
+- Initially only members and their guest will be allowed on the course to play.
+As the 2020 season progresses visitors may be allowed

 - All members must book a tee-time, either via the BRS system, or by phoning the Club on the Club number (01236 824115) between 07.30 and 16.00.
 Please note that at this moment in time you can only book for 6 days in advance.